chumakd/atp-vim-mirror/README.txt

-		    Automatic TeX Plugin For Vim version 7.2 by Marcin Szamotulski
+		    Automatic TeX Plugin For Vim version 7.3 by Marcin Szamotulski

-Supported OS'es: Linux, Mac OS, Windows (need to be TESTED).
+Supported OS'es: Linux, Mac OS, Windows (it is in development).

-Note: support of Windows is EXPERIMENTAL (not yet TESTED!).
-If you want to try it and you find a bug use mailing list to post the bug report, thanks!)
+Note: support of Windows is not yet fully implemented.
+The main tools are not working, yet, come back in a some time (watch the news!).

 -------------------------------------------------------------
 The directory 'releases' contains stable releases.